kadabrowska/Hack4Music/README.md

 # Newonce upon a time
-## This is the backend part of the project created during the hackathon [Hack4Music](https://www.elpassion.com/hack4music).
-Its aim was to build a functionality or an app using the API provided by Newonce [API](https://newonce-api.herokuapp.com/api).
+## This is the backend REST API part of the project created during the hackathon [Hack4Music](https://www.elpassion.com/hack4music).
+Its aim was to build a functionality or an app using the [API](https://newonce-api.herokuapp.com/api) provided by Newonce.

 ## Newonce upon a time is a widget which was placed on the main website's page in the right upper corner.

 <img width="771" alt="Newonce upon a time" src="https://user-images.githubusercontent.com/79336389/142887916-f55980ce-e081-467f-a616-ded003f11e80.png">